eram/freeze-mutate/readme.md

 * **Mutate** a frozen object with a **change-set** and you get a new frozen object that is a merge, or an overlay,  of the the change-set on top of the original object.
 Again, this is a deep-merge that also works with **Arrays**, **Sets**, **Maps**, and your own custom **classes**.
 For the brave: you can provide custom freeze and merge functions.
 * Using **Typescript** you get all the goodies of **generics**, enforcing the validity of the change-set, **Readonly** returned types and interfaces for the custom functions.

 Enough talking.
-Let's see some action…
+Let's see it in action…

 ## Deep-freezing and merging of objects during mutation: